+Have you ever thought about visiting Brussels?
 In my mind, Brussels is a montage: It is the sweetness of its chocolates, renowned and exported all over the world; it is the freedom to choose opportunities and activities; it is the sovereignty of Art Nouveau, where it was born in long-ago 1890 and it is the diplomacy of the multi-ethnic European quarter.
 We will visit this neighbourhood today to understand its contrasts and habits.
+There are so many things to do in Brussels that you'll need a guide for sure!
+You can choose to visit Brussels in one week, three days or even 24 hours.
+Just make sure to book a nice accomodation for your stay.

-If you appreciate culture, take the time to admire the treasures held at the royal Museums of Art and History.
+If you appreciate culture, take the time to admire the treasures held at the Jubelpark Museum, also known as Royal Museum of Art and History.

 After our tour of the park, we find ourselves near the Station Merode at Avenue des Gaulois.
 After just a short walk we’ll see Rue des Francs on the left, and up ahead, we catch sight of the splendid Liberty-style Cauchie House.